lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-10-first-experience-with-event-storming.md

 and each facilitator led one group.
 Groups pitched a few topics internally before picking one to do the activity on.
 The facilitator then guided through the process.

+#### Event Storming Steps
+1. Everyone independently or in small groups (e.g. pairs) thinks of "Events" that can occur and writes them down on a post-it.
+2. The events are arranged by time and duplicate events are removed.
+3. Details such as commands, policies and personas are added.
+4. Draw bounded contexts.

 ### Learnings
 - For the purpose of kata (i.e. learning), a hypothetical problem that everyone understood worked well as it enabled everyone to contribute with events and other details.
 Example: a P2P Payments App.
 - We started with a group of 5 or 6, but it grew to 10+ as people joined.
 We split into two subgroups so everyone could contribute.
 One subgroup worked on the sign-up flow, the other on the payment transfer flow.
 Later we stitched the two flows together.